AnimosWorkshop/Sor-Vault/Mechanics/Basics/Vision.md

 Note that flames can be either hotflames (emitting light) or coldflames (emitting dark), and there are torches corresponding to both.
 ### Lightvision

-Most creatures possess lightvision - one that is affected by light, allows the bearer to see in light, but not see in darkness.
+Races which originate from: h possess lightvision - one that is affected by light, allows the bearer to see in light, but not see in darkness.
 The vision type is affected like so by different vision conditions:

 - Lightness - no hindrances to Perception (Wisdom) checks.
 - Nullness - Perception (Wisdom) checks are made with a -2 penalty.
 Color is duller than usual.